 - Simple wall mount design makes transitioning from floor to wall quick and easy

-- Hard to open to clean the fan blades
+- Difficult to open and clean the fan

-Next on our list the B-Air FIRTANA, which is another 20″ high-powered fan.
-What sets this one apart from the Lasko fan is that it offers a 360° rotation, which gives greater flexibility in creating a strong airflow.
+Next on our list is the B-Air FIRTANA, which is another 20″ high-powered fan.
+This fan offers more velocity than the other fans on our list.
+Additionally, what sets this one apart from the Lasko fan is that it offers a 360° rotation, which gives greater flexibility in creating strong airflow.

-At only 12 pounds, this is a lightweight fan that can produce up to 4,650 CFM of airflow.
-It has a wall mount that allows for easy transitions between the floor and wall, and the rubber grips help it stay in place.
+At only 12.1 pounds, this is a lightweight fan that can produce up to 4,650 CFM of airflow.
+It also has a wall mount that allows for easy transitions between the floor and wall, and the rubber grips help it stay in place.